 From beginning to end, the Gospel of Matthew emphasizes that Jesus is the Son of God.
 In this comprehensive introduction to Matthew, David Bauer presents a holistic inductive approach with a literary, theological, and canonical focus.
 Exploring issues of genre, interpretive methods, authorship, audience, and literary structure, he also guides readers through interpretation and emerging theological themes.

 In the field of Pauline studies, much has changed over the last twenty years.
-In this reliable guide to the major terrain of Pauline scholarship, Ben Witherington and Jason Myers explain and analyze developments over the past two decades, including the New Perspective, the apocalyptic Paul, and Paul within Judaism.
+In this reliable guide to the major terrain of Pauline scholarship, Ben Witherington and Jason Myers explain and analyze the thought of recent major Pauline interpreters and track developments within this dynamic field over the past two decades.

 How was the apostle Paul influenced by the great philosophers of his age?
 Dodson and Briones have gathered contributors with diverse views who aim to make Paul's engagement with ancient philosophy accessible.
 These essays address Paul's interaction with Greco-Roman philosophical thinking on a particular topic, including discussion questions and reading lists to help readers engage the material further.